csu-cs/csci-235/docs/notes/08-arrays-intro.md

 ::: warning

-Range-based for loops will only work on arrays that are declared within that function.
-They will not work on arrays that are passed as function parameters.
+Range-based for loops work when the compiler can determine the beginning and end of the range.
+A raw array parameter does not retain the array's length: it is adjusted to a pointer, so a range-based loop cannot be used directly on it.
+You can use a separate length parameter with an indexed loop, or use a `span` (introduced later in this note).
 :::

 Arrays as Parameters to Functions
 ---------------------------------

--   Array parameters are *only* passed *by reference*.
+-   Array arguments are not copied when passed to a function.
+In a parameter list, an array parameter is adjusted to a pointer to its first element.
+This allows the function to modify the original array.
-    +   Do **not** use `&`{.cpp} symbol when declaring an array as a formal parameter.
+    +   Do **not** use the `&`{.cpp} symbol when declaring an array parameter in this form.
--   The length of the array is should be omitted from the square brackets.
+-   The length of the array should be omitted from the square brackets.
 If provided, it is ignored by the compiler.
-However, if the function needs to know the length of the array, it must be passed as an additional parameter.
+If the function needs to know the length of the array, it must be passed as an additional parameter.
 -   Example:

     ```cpp
     void funcArrayAsParam(int arrayOne[], double arrayTwo[], int length);
     ```
--   Can prevent a function from changing the actual parameter when passed by reference.
-    +   Use `const` in the declaration of the formal parameter
+-   To prevent a function from changing the array elements, use `const` in the declaration of the parameter.
     +   Example:

         ```cpp